nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 4. Initialize Project

-Enter and create a gadget.yml template file in your project directory.
+Enter and use `gadget init` to create a gadget.yml template file in your project directory.

 ```
 cd blink